drewbo/drewbo.github.io/src/posts/2014-07-29-nike-running-map.md

 fo.close()
 ```

-Copy this, save it as gpx-merger.py, and put one in each folder
+Copy this, save it as `gpx-merger.py`, and put one in each folder
 structure like I did above (it needs to be one folder "below" the data
 it is aggregating).
 To run it, navigate to that folder in the command
-line/terminal and type "python gpx-merger.py".
+line/terminal and type `python gpx-merger.py`.
 Sit back and wait.

 ![Terminal gif](/images/terminal.gif)

 Each time you run it in a new place, it will output a file called
-'merged.gpx'.
+`merged.gpx`.
 Now you can pretty much follow the rest of [Garrett's blog
 post](https://www.mapbox.com/blog/mapping-moves/):

-  - Use togeojson to convert each merged file into a .geojson file
+  - Use `togeojson` to convert each merged file into a `.geojson` file
   - Start a new TileMill project and import each file as a separate
     layer
   - Style, then upload to MapBox